 Yup, it’s grand.
 And there are other coastal loops to do as well, some other day…Didn’t especially remind me hugely of any part of Scotland.
 Maybe a bit like Scotland’s north coast, but without the marauding packs of camper-vans.

 Then it’s downhill and round, with a fine row of big hills ahead, turning for home.
 But, wait, there’s one more stop.
 Kylemore Abbey is in the big league for visitors hereabouts.

-Before it fell into the clutches of nuns in 1920, the tale of how wealth and talent built this Gothic pile has romance and tragedy in equal measure.
+Before it fell into the clutches of nuns in 1920, the tale of how wealth and talent built the Gothic pile of Kylemore has romance and tragedy in equal measure.

 Walks, visiting the interior of the Abbey and the Neo-Gothic church, walled garden and much more – plus the extensive shop and pleasant café.